FujitsuEnablingSoftwareTechnologyGmbH/heat-docker-kubernetes/README.md

 # Getting started with k8s-docker-provisioner

-This guide will take you through the steps of deploying Kubernetes to Openstack using docker.
+This guide will take you through the steps of deploying Kubernetes to bare metal or Openstack using docker.

 ## Setup on Bare Metal